hackclub/hackclub/workshops/Tkinter/README.md

 ## Step 4: Your Custom Part

 Now you know Tkinter a little bit.
-You should not stop here in order to learn more and master in UIs you need to practice a lot.
+You should not stop here to learn more and master in UIs you need to practice a lot.
 The best way to learn it is to look at the world and think of an idea then try to make it.

 ## Lastly don't get stuck.